-We don’t often think about where our energy comes from when we turn on the light.
+We don’t often think about where our energy comes from when we turn on the light, but understanding the carbon footprint of our energy sources is an important element of fighting climate change.

-You might be surprised to hear that almost 60% of the UK’s energy comes from abroad.
+You might be surprised to hear that almost 60% of the fuel used to generate the UK’s energy comes from abroad.
 We import coal from Russia, gas from Norway and uranium from Kazakhstan.

 But things are beginning to change, thanks to a quiet revolution that’s happening right now.